gourav618/pet-clinic/README.md

 # pet-clinic

-my very own version of popular project by spring (search: spring-projects/spring-petclinic) Demonstarte using map,jpa,hibernate implementation of service, web developement using Thymeleaf, Project Lombok Reactive Programming using WebFlux
+my very own version of popular project by spring (search: spring-projects/spring-petclinic)

+Demonstarte using map,jpa,hibernate implementation of service, web developement using Thymeleaf, Project Lombok, Reactive Programming, using WebFlux

 ## Understanding the Spring Petclinic application with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>